nvpham12/Amazon-Big-Data-Customer-Segmentation/Data Analytics Report.md

 - Customers in the **Needs Attention** and **At Risk** segments require more careful consideration.
 They are at risk of churning, but have low average and total spending.
 The benefits of retaining them may not be worth the costs of doing so.
 - Marketing campaigns should be launched to find **New Customers** and reach **Hibernating** and **Lost** customers in an attempt to rekindle interest and get them to return.
 - Consider rewarding **Champions**, **Loyal Customers**, and **Potential Loyalists** for being good customers.
 Consider offering exclusive perks, discounts, or coupons to these customers.
 Or create some loyalty program based on spending, which may encourage more purchases from them.
+- Consider developing Amazon branded audio devices like earbuds and speakers.
+Continue development of Fire and Echo products.
+- Investigate 5 star reviews for any fake reviews.
 ---

 # Data Source